hvag/blog/terraform.md

 * Create a new working directory to contain the Terraform files.
 Oh, wait a minute.
 No, let's set up a GitHub repository, we're going to want to share and have version control.
 I create a new GitHub repository tf-demo, it's Public and Initialized with a README.
 Note to self, **do not add any 'secrets' to this repo**.

+  Tip:  Highly recommend, protect both your AWS and GitHub accounts with two-factor authentication.
+Actually, you ought to protect all your accounts with two-factor authentication.

 * I clone the repo with: `git clone https://hvag@github.com/hvag/tf-demo.git`

 I have my terminal session, I have my AWS account, I have the AWS CI installed.
 Let's tie them together.
 From within the tf-demo directory created via git clone, perform the following: